top of page

 What to feed: Flakes, Granules, Sinking Pellets, Bloodworms, Brine Shrimp, Frozen Formulas

-When to feed: Once per day (first two weeks) – twice per day (when adjusted)
+When to feed: Once per day (first two weeks) – twice per day, a few times a week for live bearing fish

 Special Considerations: Larger fish or very active fish need to eat more and more frequently.